amilakanishka/ECommerce-Product-Recommender-Using-Machine-Learning/README.md

 $ pip install -r requirements.txt

-3. You may need to install a virtual machine if you are on windows environment, click here for instructions from .....
+3. You may need to install a Windows Subsystem for Linux (WSL) if you are on windows environment, [click here for instructions](https://docs.microsoft.com/en-us/windows/wsl/install-win10)

 4. Run the code - Google colab
    In order to query the Google Public Data set 'Iowa Liquor Retail Sales' via the Google colab, you need to create a Project_ID at Google Cloud Platform (https://console.cloud.google.com/cloud-resource-manager) and pass the project_ID via Google colab at the point querying the dataset and loading to the dataframe.